Qiskit/qiskit/docs/contributing_to_qiskit.rst

 but for convenience we provide this repository and meta-package to provide a single entrypoint to install all the elements at once.
 This is to simplify the install process and provide a unified interface to end users.
-However, because each Qiskit element has it's own releases and versions some care is needed when dealing with versions between the different repositories.
+However, because each Qiskit element has its own releases and versions, some care is needed when dealing with versions between the different repositories.
 This document outlines the guidelines for dealing with versions and releases of both Qiskit elements and the meta-package.